 - The “nice guy”.
 Everyone’s friend, goes out of his way to be helpful to women.
 Slightly geeky, because geeks are never going to hurt you, right?
 WRONG.
 They may be genuinely nice and make good friends, but there are many who have low self esteem and guess who they’ll use to boost it?
 Don’t polish their ego in secret if their public persona differs wildly from their private one.
 In fact, secrecy or sneaking around in general is only ever done by someone who is hiding something.
 Don’t agree to be hidden away.
 You’re not a dirty secret.

-- If however, they’re getting intense and telling you they don’t usually do this, but you can see them repeatedly tweeting mostly or only pretty women, especially those who post pictures of themselves just after their clothes have mysteriously fallen off or have sexy bios, you probably shouldn’t give them your number.
+- If however, they’re getting intense and telling you they don’t usually do this, but you can see them repeatedly tweeting mostly or only pretty women, or those who have sexy bios, you probably shouldn’t give them your number.
+Some of them are wise to this now and have a couple of token men they’ll speak to as red herrings.

 - In fact, those who get very intense very quickly should set alarm bells ringing anyway.
 They never mean it.
 These are the men who run at the first sign of trouble because of course it’s a line and they think you’ll fall for it.